mrdotan/apicv10/instructions/Lab5/index.md

  Configure the `get.stores` Case
 -----------------------------------------------------------------------------------------------------------------------------------------------------

-This operation will call out to the Google Geocode API to obtain location information about the provided zip code, and will then utilize a simple gatewayscript to modify the response and provide a formatted Google Maps link.
+This operation will call out to the Custom Geocode API to obtain location information about the provided zip code, and will then utilize a simple gatewayscript to modify the response and provide a formatted Google Maps link.